14 Exercises

 • If we suspect that response time may depend on the time of day when a complaint is made, we can compare the response times for complaints submitted during nighttime and daytime.
 To do this, we can visualize the comparison by complaint type, borough, and weekday (vs weekend/holiday).

 • Perform a formal hypothesis test to confirm the observations from your visualization.
-Formaly state your hypotheses and summary your conclusions in plain English.
+Formally state your hypotheses and summarize your conclusions in plain English.

 • Create a binary variable over2h to indicate that a service request took two hours or longer to close.

-• Does over2h depend on the complain type, borough, or weekday (vs weekend/holiday)?
+• Does over2h depend on the complaint type, borough, or weekday (vs weekend/holiday)?
 State your hypotheses and summarize your conclusions in plain English.

 3. Data analysis.

-• The addresses of NYC police percincts are stored in data/nypd_precincts.csv.
-Use geocoding tools to find their geocode (longitude and lattitude) from the addresses.
+• The addresses of NYC police precincts are stored in data/nypd_precincts.csv.
+Use geocoding tools to find their geocode (longitude and latitude) from the addresses.

 • Create a variable dist2pp which represent the distance from each request incidence to the nearest police precinct.